-The Company has elected to recognize its investments in subsidiary and associate companies at cost in accordance with the option available in Ind AS 27, 'Separate Financial Statements'.
+The Company has elected to recognize its investment in Partnership at cost in accordance with the option available in Ind AS 27, 'Separate Financial Statements'.
 The details of such investments are given in Note 3.
 Impairment policy applicable on such investments is explained in note 2.3 (G).